How Indian Brands Drive Conversions On Independence Day

 And we saw that there were five different ploys deployed to pique the interest of the average online consumer in India that resulted in the success of these campaigns.

 1. Tapping into consumers’ emotions

 Independence Day is the time of the year when citizens are filled with joy and hopes for prosperity for the whole nation.
 Marketers very well understand these emotions and know how to leverage these to their advantage.

 A fitting example would be the outstation campaign by Ola, one of the largest cab aggregator in India.

 When the Independence day is close to a weekend, people love to travel a lot.
 Weekend getaways are popular among the public, and folks love to spend time with their friends and relatives at places nearby.

 Ola appealed to its customers’ emotions by offering them outstation deals during the Independence week.
 The company even offered an INR 300 discount for its first-time outstation users.
 Ola also partnered with Club Mahindra and Yatra to offer deals on hotel stays.

 Ola encourages taking a holiday while thinking about it as a viable brand for traveling to nearby getaways.

 2. Limited Period Offer

 The sad part of these festive sales and offers is that these need to end after a short span.
 These campaigns generally run from 2 to 5 days around the festival.

-For example, Flipkart Freedom Sale which celebrates India’s spirit of Independence only ran for 4 days, so people had limited time to buy what they wanted to.
+For example, Flipkart Freedom Sale which celebrated India’s spirit of Independence only ran for 4 days, so people had limited time to buy what they wanted to.

 Most consumers plan their purchases for such special occasions to get the best deals for the intended product.
 For others, marketing events, sales, and giveaways always take place with an expiration date.